mrmphys/pong/README.md

 # pong

-This is a simple pomg game created using turtle library.
+This is a simple pong game created using turtle library.

 Run main.py to play the game